 Deep cleaning your home: Preventing the spread of germs

-With lockdown in place, many of us are looking into the best ways to keep our home clean.
-This is especially important if you’re self-isolating.
+Many of us are looking into the best ways to keep our home clean, this is especially important if you're self-isolating.

 It's safe to say that a lot of us don't like housework.
-But lockdown could be the perfect opportunity to get some deep cleaning done.
+But now more than ever it's important to keep our homes germ free.

-With all the information on coronavirus, it can be confusing to know which products to use and how often we should be using them.
+With all the information out there, it can be confusing to know which products to use and how often we should be using them.
 Here's what you need to know.

 Which areas should I prioritise?